ssamot/ssamot.github.io/content/posts/ends.md

 +++
-title = "The ends do not justify the means" date = "2022-11-07T13:53:27Z" author = "ssamot" tags = ["Politics"]
+title = "The end do not justify the means" date = "2022-11-07T13:53:27Z" author = "ssamot" tags = ["Politics"]